docwhat/website/content/posts/2006-10-11-writing-practice.md

 ADD makes my writing choppy; I leave off parts that I thought of but couldn't get my fingers to type as fast as my head.

-But ADD is good for editing other people's writing, especially when intended for the web.
+ADD is good for editing other people's writing, especially when intended for the web.
 I get bored if a paragraph is too long; opening sentences should clue me into the content so I can decide if I want to read it.
 These sort of changes makes reading on the web much easier.

 Which brings me to another reason to practice writing; writing is a form of